intel/trustauthority-client-for-python/inteltrustauthorityclient/examples/tdx_sample_app/README.md

 # TDX Attestation Sample App
 The TDX Attestation Sample App is a Python application that uses the Intel Trust Authority Attestation Python Client packages to fetch token from Intel Trust Authority.
 The application is supposed to be run inside a TD.
-When run, it collects a quote from the TD and sends it to Intel Trust Authority to retrieve a token.
+When run, it collects a quote from the TD and sends it to Intel Trust Authority to retrieve a token and verify the same.

 ```